mblarsen/dinein/README.md

   [nvm](https://github.com/nvm-sh/nvm) and so on to manage your language
 * Use service plugins to add functionality, e.g. to clear redit cache or create a new database (not the server)
-* Use server plugins to link and unlink websites.
+* Use host plugins to link and unlink websites.
 Comes with php and laravel.

 **STILL UNDER DEVELOPMENT**